JoranJix/Undressify/README.md

 <br>
 ![Avatar](https://github.com/JoranJix/Undressify/assets/4482238/225f0f78-8195-4bb7-81c3-0dc1745f25ae)
     <br>
 Put your naked avatar into this folder.
-WITHOUT TESTICLES!<br>
+WITHOUT TESTICLES!
+Except you really want to carry scriptbombs<br>
 You can have multiple folders.
 Load an avatar from the >Avatar< button!<br>
 <br>
 ### Version1